PeterHuberSg/WpfControlTestbench/ReadMe.md

 ![Test](Test.png)

 You just keep on clicking Next (Alt + N).
-Usually a quick glance tells you, if everything looks ok.
+Usually a quick glance tells you if everything looks ok.
 Of course, you can also easily add your own tests for the properties which are specific for your control, which is explained in detail further down.